Louisiana Creole people

+Origin

 First French period

-Through both the French and Spanish (late 18th century) regimes, parochial and colonial governments used the term Creole for ethnic French and Spanish people born in the New World as opposed to Europe.
-Parisian French was the predominant language among colonists in early New Orleans.
+Through both the French and Spanish (late 18th century) regimes, parochial and colonial governments used the term Creole for ethnic French and Spanish people born in the New World.
+Parisian French was the predominant language among colonists there.

-Later the regional French evolved to contain local phrases and slang terms.
-The French Creoles spoke what became known as Colonial French.
-Because of isolation, the language in the colony developed differently from that in France.
-It was spoken by the ethnic French and Spanish and their Creole descendants.
+Their dialect evolved to contain local phrases and slang terms.
+French Creoles spoke what became known as Louisiana French.
+It was spoken by ethnic religious French and Spanish and the French and Romantics of Creole descent.

-The commonly accepted definition of Louisiana Creole today is a person descended from ancestors in Louisiana before the Louisiana Purchase by the United States in 1803.
-An estimated 7,000 European immigrants settled in Louisiana during the 18th century, one percent of the number of European colonists in the Thirteen Colonies along the Atlantic coast.
-Louisiana attracted considerably fewer French colonists than did its West Indian colonies.
+An estimated 7,000 European immigrants settled in Louisiana in the 18th century, one percent of the French population present at the founding of the United States.
+There is record of the signing of constitutional agreements in prominent French Creole Plantation Homes.
+Southern Louisiana attracted considerably more Frenchmen due to the presence of the Catholic Church.
+Most other regions were reached by Protestant missionaries instead, which may have reached other parts, including the islands.

+French Canadians intermarried with Algonquin people with whom they shared French language, culture, and heritage as a tribal community.
+In addition, Canadian records, especially those of the Roman Catholic Church, record marriages as early as the 1520s.

+There are historical links to the same groups traveling along the length of the Mississippi River to what became parts of Texas.
+At one point Jefferson Parish started in or around Orange County, Texas, and reach all the way to New Orleans' southernmost regions next to Barataria Island.
+This was also possibly the original name of Galveston.

-After the crossing of the Atlantic Ocean, which lasted more than two months, the colonists had numerous challenges ahead of them in the Louisiana frontier.
-Their living conditions were difficult: uprooted, they had to face a new, often hostile, environment, with difficult climate and tropical diseases.
-Many of these immigrants died during the maritime crossing or soon after their arrival.
+After enduring a journey of over two months across the Atlantic Ocean, the colonists faced challenges upon reaching the Louisiana frontier.
+Living conditions were difficult: they had to face an often hostile environment, including a hot and humid climate and tropical diseases.
+Many died during the crossing or soon after arrival.

-Hurricanes, unknown in France, periodically struck the coast, destroying whole villages.
-The Mississippi Delta was plagued with periodic yellow fever epidemics.
-Europeans also brought the Eurasian diseases of malaria and cholera, which flourished along with mosquitoes and poor sanitation.
-These conditions slowed colonization.
-Moreover, French villages and forts were not always sufficient to protect from enemy offensives.
-Attacks by Native Americans represented a real threat to the groups of isolated colonists.
+Hurricanes, which were unknown in France, occasionally struck the coast.
+The Mississippi Delta suffered from periodic yellow fever epidemics.
+Additionally, Europeans introduced diseases like malaria and cholera, which flourished due to mosquitoes and poor sanitation.
+These challenging conditions hindered the colonization efforts.
+Furthermore, French settlements and forts could not always provide adequate protection from enemy assaults.
+Isolated colonists were also at risk from attacks by Indigenous peoples.

-The Natchez massacred 250 colonists in Lower Louisiana in retaliation for encroachment by French settlers.
-The Natchez warriors took Fort Rosalie (now Natchez, Mississippi) by surprise, killing many settlers.
-During the next two years, the French attacked the Natchez in return, causing them to flee or, when captured, be deported as slaves to their Caribbean colony of Saint-Domingue (later Haiti).
+The Natchez massacred 250 colonists in Lower Louisiana in response to their encroachment on Natchez lands.
+Natchez warriors took Fort Rosalie (now Natchez, Mississippi) by surprise, killing many settlers.
+During the next two years, the French attacked the Natchez in return, causing them to flee or, when captured, be deported as slaves to Saint-Domingue (later Haiti).

-In the colonial period of French and Spanish rule, men tended to marry later after becoming financially established.
-French settlers frequently took Native American women as their wives (see Marriage 'à la façon du pays'), and as slaves began to be imported into the colony, settlers also took African wives.
-Intermarriage between the different groups of Louisiana created a large multiracial Creole population.
+In the colonial period, men tended to marry after becoming financially established.
+French settlers often married Native American and African women, the latter as slaves were imported.
+Intermarriage created a large multiracial Creole population.